 • A grade of at least C- in each course and an average GPA of at least 2.00 must be earned in courses taken to satisfy the minor.

 Students seeking a minor in mechanical engineering must complete the following courses or their equivalent.
 All course prerequisites must be satisfied.

-Student can choose one of the following options.
+Student must complete the requirements of one of the following two options: